 “The expansion will benefit Ferris and its students along with the companies who hire our graduates,” Little said.
 “Doubling the Welding shops, or laboratory space, and installing new equipment, along with offering an increased variety of equipment for students to learn on will better prepare them for graduation.
 It will make them better able to serve in the industry after they leave Ferris.”

 Another initiative gaining support through the Now & Always campaign is the promotion of Informatics as a multi-curricular offering for Ferris’ colleges.
-Billie Anderson, the Hagerman Endowed Chair of Medical Informatics in the College of Arts and Sciences, said the deep analytical skills of a data scientist were described as “the #1 career” by Forbes Magazine, in January 2017.
+Billie Anderson, the Hagerman Endowed Chair of Medical Informatics in the College of Arts, Sciences and Education, said the deep analytical skills of a data scientist were described as “the #1 career” by Forbes Magazine, in January 2017.
 She told the audience, at the Benefit, that Ferris seeks to offer degree programs and certificates to students with a cross-college, interdisciplinary approach.

 “I really believe for businesses to thrive and prosper, colleges across Ferris will need to teach and include this concept in their curricula,” Anderson said.
 “An emphasis on Informatics is going to be an important step up for our students, as their particular industry moves forward.”